shandongtlb/MI9-Nethunter-Project/README.md

 # MI9-Nethunter-Project
-<br> Warning: This kernel is intended for hacker technology learning and communication, not for illegal use, all behaviors and responsibilities have nothing to do with me!
+<br> Warning: This kernel is intended for hacker technology learning and communication, not for illegal use, all behaviors and responsibilities have nothing to do with me!   [简体中文](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/README_ZH.md)

 <br> This kernel is modified based on Qualcomm-CAF-SM8150 kernel source and is suitable for MIUI_Q.
 The kernel version is 4.14.175.
-It can be updated irregularly later.
+Basically, the nethunter official website supports all the functions of the mobile phone and has solved all known problems.
 You can download and use the kernel from release.
 <br> Now, this is my [kernel source](https://github.com/shandongtlb/msm-4.14)

 <br> This patch supports all Linux devices based on the 4.14.X kernel version [Nethunter kernel patch](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/MI9-nethunter-4.14.patch)
 <br> Click [here](https://github.com/shandongtlb/MI9-Nethunter-Project/releases) to download Mi9-nethunter-kernel-release
 <br> The last version: V8 20200404 4.14.175
 ## Kernel function
-### Nethunter function (Can be added through the above [patch](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/MI9-nethunter-4.14.patch))
+### Nethunter function (You can use the patch I provided to implement WIFI inject and HID, and you also need to configure defconfig yourself [patch](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/MI9-nethunter-4.14.patch))
+<br>  WIFI Injection IEEE80211 and support 2.4GHZ & 5GHZ
-<br>  WIFI Injection (support otg rt3070l ar9170 rtl8187/8 .......)
+<br>  Support otg rt3070l ar9170 rtl8187/8.....
 <br>  New rtl88xxau driver support form https://github.com/aircrack-ng/rtl8812au
-<br>  HID attack
+<br>  HID attack and support DuckyHID
 <br>  DriveDroid
 <br>  SYSVIPC (now you can run postgresql normally)
 <br>  USB RNDIS